Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the verb 'Set' and the resource 'display order of variants on a product', with clear specifics about indexing and uniqueness.
-It distinguishes itself from sibling tools like update_variants by focusing solely on order.
+The description clearly states the verb 'Set' and resource 'display order of variants on a product', specifying that it affects order on product page and admin.
+This distinguishes it from sibling tools like 'update_variants' or 'create_variants' which handle different aspects of variants.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.